MBPD: Serving & Protecting

-A main reason that Monmouth Beach is such an outstanding community is that residents believe they live in a community of safety and security.
-That comfort standard started over a century ago and continues today — thanks to borough law enforcement.
+A main reason why Monmouth Beach is such an outstanding community is because residents believe they live in a safe and secure town.
+That comfort standard started over a century ago and continues today — which much thanks going to borough law enforcement.

-The origins of the Monmouth Beach Police Department date to April 1906 when the month old borough council appointed a police committee.
-The first borough police budget was $1,200.
+The origins of the Monmouth Beach Police Department date to April 1906 when the first borough council appointed a police committee.
+The town’s first police budget was $1,200.
 Members of that first committee were Borden West, John A. Maney, and Abram O. Johnson.
 For more than 40 years, the chairman of the police committee was considered the police chief.

-In fact, for most of the first half of the 20th century, the borough wasn’t protected by official police officers, but rather by “police marshals” (today’s borough cops are called “patrolmen”).
-Monmouth Beach didn’t have a titled “chief of police” until 1945 when Edward Sweeny was appointed to the post.
+In fact, for most of the first half of the 20th century, the borough wasn’t protected by official police officers, but rather by “marshals” (today’s borough cops are called “patrolmen”).
+Monmouth Beach didn’t have a titled “chief of police” until 1945 when Edward Sweeney was appointed to the post.

 The first marshals, appointed in June 1906, were John Burns and Charles Archer.
 They were paid $60 per month and worked 12-hour shifts from June 1 to October 31.
 The police committee appropriated a sum of $10 to pay for their revolvers and cartridges.